 I also am an avid art/crafter, a musician, and poet and love learning new languages (to keep the brain healthier).
 I strongly believe that any creative, intellectual (hobby) and/or recreational outlet is very important to our mental health.
 I believe that rekindling some such outlet or interest can build self-esteem which spills into other areas of our lives as well.

 I am open to clients who seek a therapist who is aware of spirituality and mindfulness practices as important facets of life for some individuals.
 However, as an Episcopalian, I am not comfortable with engaging in the practice of "Christian-based" counseling in any restricting or conservative manner.
+I am open to discussion of how a client's religion helps them or has caused trauma as either of these viewpoints can impact a person's mental health.
+I am not an athiest or agnostic, but rather a mildly involved and often questioning Episcopalian who enjoys learning about other religions and cultures for the sake of broadening my own mind.
 I am also open and affirming of all humans, however they are made, however they present themselves, and to whom they are attracted.
-I do not have specialized LGBTQ+ therapeutic experience, but I welcome anyone who needs ADHD related counseling or any other areas with which I do have experience, regardless of how they identify.
+I do not have specialized LGBTQIA+ therapeutic experience, but I welcome anyone who needs ADHD related counseling or any other areas with which I do have experience, regardless of how they identify.

 Ultimately, I seek to create an open and safe environment where thoughts and feelings can be shared without fear of judgment.
 Taking the first step to seeking a more fulfilling and happier life takes courage.
 I am here to support you in that process.

-Additional areas of focus: Addictions, LGBT, Relationship issues, Sleeping disorders, Parenting issues, Self esteem, Adoption and Foster Care, Caregiver Issues and Stress, Codependency, Divorce and Separation, Life Purpose, Midlife Crisis, Narcissism, Women's Issues, Workplace Issues
+Additional areas of focus: Stress, Anxiety, LGBT, Relationship issues, Family conflicts, Trauma and abuse, Grief, Sleeping disorders, Self esteem, Depression, Compassion fatigue, Adoption and Foster Care, Aging and Geriatric Issues, Autism and Asperger Syndrome, Blended Family Issues, Caregiver Issues and Stress, Codependency, Divorce and Separation, Fertility Issues, First Responder Issues, Life Purpose, Midlife Crisis, Narcissism, Pregnancy and Childbirth, Traumatic Brain Injury, Women's Issues, Workplace Issues

 AL LICSW 1466C